 The large image in the foreground shows the Devil (note the tail!) tempting Jesus to make stones into bread.
 At upper right, he takes Jesus to a pinnacle of the Temple and tells him to cast himself down so angels may save him.
 And at upper left, he takes him to a high mountain, and shows him all the kingdoms of the world.

-Take a close look at the name abbreviation by the head of Jesus:
+Take a close look at the name abbreviation by the head of Jesus in the foreground:

-It reads IИС ХС for IИСУС ХРИСТОС.
-That extra И in the name of Jesus — making it Iisus Khristos — tells us that this is a State Church icon painted after the Old Believers split off from the State Church (or we could say the State Church split off from the traditions of the previous old belief because of the changes instituted by Patriarch Nikon in the mid 1600s).
-The Old Believers continued to spell the name of Jesus Isus, while the State Church added another letter, making it Iisus.
-But this icon is old enough to be still painted in the traditional manner, instead of in the more realistic “Western” manner quickly adopted by the State Church.
+It appears to read IИС ХС for IИСУС ХРИСТОС.
+That extra И in the name of Jesus — making it Iisus Khristos — is the reformed spelling used by the State Church after the Old Believers split off from the State Church The Old Believers continued to spell the name of Jesus Isus, while the State Church added another letter, making it Iisus.
+Oddly, however, the background images of Jesus in this example still have the old IC XC form.